joe-getcouragenow/plugins/README.md

 https://github.com/MaikuB/flutter_local_notifications
 - for mobile
 - examples: https://github.com/yass0016/nextmed
+	- It has a full scheduler based on calendar which is what we need for the Cal Module.
 - TODO: match the plugin API to wok for Desktop.
 - TODO: get golang notifications lib.
+Should be easy.

+## Printing

+See the sub folder